shreyashkar-ml/RAGChat/README.md

 - **Any documentation source**: Swap the seed URLs or sitemap list to target different sites.
 The crawler respects `allowed_path_prefixes` so you can scope to specific sections (e.g., `/docs/`, `/handbook/onboarding`).
 - **Adaptive title**: The sidebar title field lets you rebrand the interface per project, and chat tabs auto-rename themselves to the first user utterance unless you override them.
 - **Embeddings toggle**: Switch between `local` and `openai` embeddings without rebuilding the UI.
 The VectorIndex stores embed settings alongside vectors to ensure compatibility when reloading snapshots across machines.
-- **LLM backend toggle**: Use the same interface for local experimentation (Ollama) and hosted inference (OpenAI).
+- **LLM backend toggle**: Use the same interface for browser-mediated local experimentation and hosted inference (OpenAI).
 Only one environment variable—the OpenAI key—is required when switching to the cloud setup.

 ### Scaling & Operational Comfort
 - **Batch-friendly ingestion**: Both the crawler and sitemap loader accept limits to throttle network usage.
 Chunk size/overlap sliders help balance recall vs. cost for different content densities.